 What are the Catskills Rivers, Lakes and Streams Like?

 The Catskill Mountains were shaped by its waterways, which today also serve as hotspots for water sports like kayaking, canoeing and rafting.
-The Catskills are also known as the birthplace of American fly fishing.
-The waters throughout the region are stocked with species of trout, bass, perch, panfish, walleye and more.
+The Catskills are also known as the birthplace of American fly fishing, and the Delaware River System is stocked with more than 60 species of fish including species of trout, bass, perch, panfish, walleye and more.

 Are There Historic Sites in the Catskills?

 The Catskills have helped shaped American culture, being the setting for many 19th-century Hudson River School paintings and the historic 1969 Woodstock Festival.
-Museums throughout the region celebrate the legacy of Catskills art and culture, such as the Thomas Cole Museum, Catskill Fly Fishing Center & Museum, Fleischmanns Museum of Memories, and the James Cox Gallery at Woodstock.
+Museums throughout the region celebrate the legacy of Catskills art and culture, such as the Thomas Cole Museum, Catskill Fly Fishing Center & Museum, Hanford Mills Museum, and the James Cox Gallery at Woodstock.